Ebimsv/Facial_Age_estimation_PyTorch/Readme.md

 ##### Explore the Images in the UTK Dataset

-You will find code and instructions for exploring the images in the UTK dataset.
 This may include loading and displaying sample images, obtaining image statistics, or performing basic image processing tasks.

 ##### Create a CSV File with Labels

-You will find code and instructions for creating a CSV file that contains labels for the UTK dataset.
 The labels may include information such as age, gender, and ethnicity for each image in the dataset.

 ##### Plot Histograms for Age, Gender, and Ethnicity

-You will find code and instructions for plotting histograms to visualize the distribution of age, gender, and ethnicity in the UTK dataset.
 These histograms can provide insights into the dataset's composition and help identify any imbalances or patterns.

 ##### Calculate Cross-Tabulation of Gender and Ethnicity

-You will find code and instructions for calculating the cross-tabulation of gender and ethnicity using the `pandas.crosstab()` function.
+Calculating the cross-tabulation of gender and ethnicity using the `pandas.crosstab()` function.
 This analysis can reveal the relationship between gender and ethnicity within the dataset and provide useful insights.

 ##### Create Violin Plots and Box Plots for Age (Separated by Gender)

-You will find code and instructions for creating violin plots and box plots to visualize the distribution of age, separated by gender.
 These plots can help identify any differences or patterns in the age distribution between men and women in the UTK dataset.

 ##### Create Violin Plots and Box Plots for Age (Separated by Ethnicity)

-You will find code and instructions for creating violin plots and box plots to visualize the distribution of age, separated by ethnicity.
 These plots can help identify any differences or patterns in the age distribution among different ethnicities in the UTK dataset.

 ### 2. Dataset Splitting